 So you’ve decided to invest in a new form of advertising — pay-per-click advertising (PPC).
 Congratulations on making the decision to invest in the future of your business.
 PPC advertising is a form of online digital advertising where advertisers pay for each click that their ad receives.
 PPC marketing works by placing ads on search engines, websites, and other online platforms.
 When someone clicks on an ad, the advertiser pays a fee to the platform that displayed the ad.

 Now comes the easy part, right?
 All you need to do is enter in credit card information, write some ad copy, and boom, you’re done!
-Okay, maybe it’s not so simple.
+Okay, maybe PPC advertising is not so simple.
 For example, where do you do all of this?
-Are you planning on running ads on Google or perhaps Bing?
-Maybe you’d like to try your hand at running ads on a social media platform like Facebook.
-When it comes to running ads, the first step is deciding where to run them.
+Are you planning on running Google Ads or perhaps Bing?
+Maybe you’d like to try your hand at running ads on a social network like Facebook.
+When it comes to running ads, the first step in this marketing strategy is deciding where to run them.

 If you wanted to run ads 30 years ago, you might find yourself choosing between magazines, newspapers, television, radio, and billboards.
 Out of those, billboards and television ads might be considered the gold standard of their day.
 Billboards allow you to put an ad in the middle of a desert or in the middle of Times Square.
 With billboards, you can express a simple message or use a digital board to catch the eye of all who pass it.
 With television ads, you can run a 60-second commercial during primetime, or a 30-second ad at 2 am on Cartoon Network.

 There is no single platform that reaches more people in such an expansive variety of ways.
-Google ads allow you to advertise:
+Google Ads PPC campaigns allow you to advertise your business online: